Updated: Sep 22

 Treating infected plants means starting early.
 At the first sign of leaf spot, begin spraying an organic fungicide every 7 to 14 days.
 You will need to do this continuously through the spring and then start up the treatment again in the fall and continue through the winter.
 Treat again the following spring.

 Since the fungal spores can remain in the soil it’s important to treat the soil as well.
 You can do this by spreading horticultural corn meal on the ground around the plants.
 Use 1 to 2 pounds per 100 square feet.
 Corn meal is not affected by rainfall or watering.
-One application per season should be sufficient but using it more often won’t hurt.
+One application per season should be sufficient but more often won’t hurt.

 Fungus and most other garden problems are easier to treat if you catch them early.
 Make a point of inspecting your garden on a regular basis to watch for pests and diseases.
 Then come see us for the right organic solution.